klausendias/InstallJava/README.md

 3. If your machine has an earlier version it will install Java 8 using [Homebrew](https://brew.sh/).

-4. If you do not have homebrew the script will install homebrew, update homebrew, install cask using brew, and tap into caskroom to the java repo to install Java 8.
+4. If you do not have homebrew the script will install homebrew, update homebrew, install cask using brew, and taps into cask to install Java 8.

 5. At the end of the installation it will note that the installation was a success.